 As for the rest of your usual smile care, you will need to keep up with the professional aspects, too.
 You’ll brush and floss and you will need to schedule cleanings and checkups just like always (that means one time for every six-month period).

-See Our Team For Your Implant Questions
+See Our Team Questions on Cleaning your Dental Implants

 When you’re ready to wear dental implants but you have questions, remember to speak with us about moving forward with tooth replacement.
 Feel free to schedule a visit with Dr. Fondriest by calling Lake Forest Dental Arts at (847) 234-0517.
 We welcome patients from the North Shore area of Chicago and the surrounding communities.